"Where do I start?" Industry Guidelines for Physical Activity and Exercise

 Check out some of the NO EQUPIMENT NEEDED online courses I've developed for all ages and fitness levels!

 So, where do we start?
-Exercising, dieting, meditation, sleeping habits, and the many other healthy lifestyle behaviors that can improve our quality of lives - what's best to start with?!
+Exercising, dieting, meditation, sleeping habits, and the many other healthy lifestyle behaviors that can improve our quality of life - what's best to start with?!
 Can we build them all at once?
-Certainly, it takes an individual approach to prioritizing what aspect of our wellbeing needs addressed most urgently.
-For most, exercise can be one of the easiest habits to maintain if we give ourselves the time to build the skillsets of appropriately dosing the modes of exercise and the self-awareness of our physical fitness and health.
-Frequently now we've heard research state the importance of physical activity on cognition, mood, and emotional, mental well-being.
-Simply finding the very will to want to behave differently, in whatever capacity, can be enhanced from moving our bodies.
-An internet sensationalist and popular neuroscientist professor says, "It is very difficult to control the mind with the mind..." and "When your mind is not where you want it to be, look to the body."
-The direct effects of living a more active life and taking on the occasional physical challenge will help push forward every other healthy state of body and mind and our pursuits of wellness and happiness.
+Certainly, it takes an individual approach to prioritizing what aspect of our well-being needs to be addressed most urgently.
+For most, exercise can be one of the easiest habits to initiate once we've given ourselves the time to build the skillsets of appropriately dosing the modes of exercise and the self-awareness of our physical fitness and health.
+We've frequently heard research emphasize the importance of physical activity for cognition, mood, and emotional and mental well-being.
+Simply finding the very will to want to behave differently, in whatever capacity, can be enhanced by moving our bodies.
+An internet sensationalist and popular neuroscientist professor says, "It is tough to control the mind with the mind..." and "When your mind is not where you want it to be, look to the body."
+The direct effects of living a more active life and taking on the occasional physical challenge will help advance other healthy states of body and mind and promote our various pursuits of wellness and happiness.

-Myokines are the neurostransmitting compounds that are released by our muscles during physical activity which signal other chemical communicators to release and rebuild our brains and bodies.
-In more recent research we're being able to isolate and identify the compounds' various effects as well as break down the types of activities that promote their production.
-Different activities and intensities of exercise will elicit the release of different levels of and types of these myokines.
-From what we can tell, it is important to include as much variety into your movement routine as possible, though there does have to be the [dare I say] frequent elements of challenge and effort.
+Myokines are neurotransmitters released by our muscles during physical activity, signaling other chemical messengers to help rebuild our brains and bodies.
+In more recent research, we're able to isolate and identify the compounds' various effects as well as break down the types of activities that promote their production.
+Different activities and intensities of exercise will elicit the release of different levels and types of these myokines.
+From what we can tell, it is important to include as much variety in our movement routine as possible, though there does have to be the [dare I say] frequent elements of challenge and effort.

 Developing an individually-specific exercise prescription usually involves a detailed process of risk stratification, signed consent, medical clearances, and pre- and post-physical screenings.
-Using open-ended questions and what's known as motivational interviewing will help us decipher ideas of what it is a person will want out of their lifestyle and what they'll need from their exercise routine to achieve that.
-Asking about history of activity and exercise and associated likes and dislikes will help identify what is enjoyable for them, which is an undeniably vital factor for improving the chances a person will stick with it.
-Through proper screening, we can identify what it is that the person needs from the health and human performance objectives.
+Using open-ended questions and what's known as motivational interviewing will help us decipher ideas of what a person will want out of their lifestyle and what they'll need from their exercise routine to achieve that.
+Asking about the history of activity and exercise, and associated likes and dislikes, will help identify what is enjoyable for them, which is an undeniably vital factor in improving the chances that a person will stick with it.
+Through proper screening, we can identify what the person needs from the health and human performance objectives.
 For some, these are fairly easy to self-assess from a wider, more subjective lens.
 Are you fairly active with a healthy body weight, but still have hypertension?
-Perhaps adding some new exercise and nutritional habits both have to be prioritized together.
+Perhaps prioritizing new exercise and nutritional habits together would be best.
 Have you been told you have osteopenia or osteoporosis?
-Well, weight-bearing exercise and resistance training need to be moved to the top of your priorities for exercise.
-Have you been including resistance training and eating better but you still cannot seem to lose weight?
+Well, weight-bearing exercise and resistance training need to be moved to the top of your exercise priorities.
+Have you been including resistance training and eating better, but you still cannot seem to lose weight?
 Maybe some stress management techniques or sleep studies might be appropriate.

-There are many paths to follow toward creating a healthier lifestyle and, in most cases, the path we take will need to be adjusted for uncontrollable obstacles.
-What matters most is that we make pivots rather than stops, and that we continue to address the those things we can control!
+There are many paths to creating a healthier lifestyle, and in most cases, the path we take will need to be adjusted to account for uncontrollable obstacles.
+What matters most is that we make pivots rather than stops, and that we continue to address those things we can control!

-Below you'll find the base recommendations for the various modes of exercise that we need to engage in as the "apparently healthy adult" population.
-Included are the nitty gritty details of how much and how often we want to be accumulating aerobic activity and resistance and flexibility exercise into our weekly routines.
-Contact me if you need help strategizing or building your action plan!
+Below are the base recommendations for the various modes of exercise we need to engage in as the "apparently healthy adult" population.
+Included are the nitty-gritty details of how much and how often we want to incorporate aerobic, resistance, and flexibility exercises into our weekly routines.
+Contact me for help strategizing or building your action plan!

 General ACSM Guidelines on Physical Activity and Public Health·